 The parent group initially started by the Rare Disease Foundation back in 2008 found that when

 a group of parents sat around the same table, a similar diagnosis was not the binding factor but

-rather the shared experiences.
+rather their shared experiences.

 This initial parent group has now become a Parent 2 Parent Resource Network that has expanded

-The groups host roundtable discussions and guest speakers, many of which are webcast to the
+The groups host round table discussions and guest speakers, many of which are webcast to the

 online community.
 The website has a library of past webcasts plus online forums and shared